CyberSource/cybersource-rest-client-ruby/docs/OAuthApi.md

 api_instance = CyberSource::OAuthApi.new

-create_access_token_request = CyberSource::CreateAccessTokenRequest1.new # CreateAccessTokenRequest1 | Request payload
+create_access_token_request = CyberSource::CreateAccessTokenRequest.new # CreateAccessTokenRequest | Request payload

 opts = {
   v_c_client_correlation_id: "v_c_client_correlation_id_example" # String | We recommended that you submit this header with a unique value in every client request to this endpoint.
 It is sent back in the response header and logged both in the request log and response log.